 There is No Time To Wait – Students and Families Need You Now

-“I know that I’m going to continue, because if I don’t continue somebody else and then continue, I think about our ancestors and so many that decided to stand up and fight when the norm wasn't to fight, when the norm was to do what you needed to do to survive.
-And sometimes survival looks a little bit different.
-And I think about our communities now.
-A lot of times people say communities are complacent and they don’t care and they're not paying attention because nobody wants to go out and vote no. Those communities have been lied to.
+“I know that I’m going to continue, because if I don’t continue somebody else will then continue.
+I think about our ancestors - so many that decided to stand up and fight when the norm wasn't to fight, when the norm was to do what you needed to do to survive.
+Sometimes survival looks a little bit different.
+I think about our communities now.
+A lot of times people say communities are complacent and they don’t care and they’re not paying attention because nobody wants to go out and vote no. Those communities have been lied to.
 They’ve been manipulated.”